 - Don’t forget to take some poop bags and a selection of treats with you.
 Treats are very handy for recall, reassurance or distraction if your dog is upset by something while you’re out.

-Burgess in-house vet, Dr Suzanne Moyes, advises: “Throughout their life, dogs need different amounts of exercise.
+Our own Burgess in-house vet, Dr Suzanne Moyes, advises: “Throughout their life, dogs need different amounts of exercise.
 A puppy won’t be able to do a two-hour walk and, as your dog ages, you’ll find they may not be able to keep up with you as they once did.
 If your canine companion is still full of energy when you get home, it’s a good indication that they need more exercise.
-Dogs that struggle on walks or aren’t keen to go out may require less – or it could be that there’s an underlying health issue to needs to be addressed.
+Dogs that struggle on walks or aren’t keen to go out may require less – or it could be that there’s an underlying health issue that needs to be addressed.
 The best idea is to always check with your vet that your exercise routine is suitable for your dog.”